How to Prepare Your Landscape for Fall 2025

 2- Dead or Overgrown Plants: Identify dead or overgrown plants that need to be removed or pruned to maintain a tidy garden.

-3 - Soil Conditions: Asses compaction or erosion of soil.
+3 - Soil Conditions: Assess compaction or erosion of soil.
 Loosening the soil will allow aeration to the roots and adding soil and mulch to thin areas will help insulate the soil and retain moisture.

 Clear Debris and Weeds